Overview

 February 2024

-Compositing: A third treatment commenced in January 2024 and uses double carcass layer per windrow as opposed to single layers for the other treatments, and the control.
+Compositing: A third treatment commenced in January 2024 using double carcass layer per windrow as opposed to single layers for the other treatments, and the control.

 Samples for microbial analysis were collected from the control and second treatment rounds.
 Temperature probes were inserted inside and next to the carcasses to compare internal carcass with compost pile temperatures.
 All the treatments, except for the control, reached temperatures required for pasteurisation (>55oC) within 24 hours of setup.